Types of asset classes

 Asset class risk and return characteristics

-Types of defensive assets
+Types of lower risk assets

 Cash investments include money in bank deposits or in short-term money market securities.